rhaker/react-native-check-file-exists-ios/readme.md

 Setup trouble?

 If you get stuck, take a look at Brent Vatne's blog.
-He was gracious enough to help out on this project, and his blog is my go to reference for this stuff.
+His blog is my go to reference for this stuff.

 # Api Setup